buda-base/editserv/Editing_Service_Use_Cases.md

         user id and authorization info
 ```

-will lead to ES responding with a list of _in progress_ patch logs.
+will lead to ES responding with a list of _in progress_ patch logs for the user.

 There are several other similar queries that we need to consider.